mstksg/inCode/copy/entries/fc-statements.md

 within a function (to delay execution), save that function to a variable, and pass that around.
 This is a good step, and puts you on the way towards first-class statements.
 You can actually sort of fake a (somewhat less powerful) system of first class statements this way, to some degree.
+I recommend trying to implement something like what the rest of the post describes in your language of choice if you ever want a fun challenge.

 Statements as data
 ------------------